ibm-cloud-docs/account/eu_hipaa_supported.md

   3. Read the information about enabling the setting, and select **I understand and agree to these terms**.
   4. Click **On**.

-   After you enable the setting, you can use the EU Supported filter option to search the catalog for offerings that have EU-supported pricing plans.
+   After you enable the setting, you can use the EU Supported filter option to search the catalog for products that have EU-supported pricing plans.

 ## Enabling the HIPAA Supported setting